CrumpLab/cognition/docs/textbook/C2_Mental_Imagery.md

 #### Limitations with Galton's method

-Galton's methods were useful and appropriate to the task of measuring people's mental imagery abilities, but introspection and subjective report also have many shortcomings that could easily invalidate all of the results.
-For example, what if everybody that Galton talked to lied about their mental imagery?
-In this case, none of Galton's results would be meaningful with respect to understanding mental imagery.
-Similarly, how accurate are people at describing their own mental imagery?
-If people are not very accurate, then their descriptions will not be very meaningful for describing their actual experiences.
-Or, what if people are having the same kinds of subjective mental imagery experiences, but they just use different words to describe the same kinds of experiences.
+Galton's methods were straightforward.
+He wanted to know how different people experienced mental imagery, so he asked them to think about it and tell him.
+Although introspection and subjective report were good starting points they also have shortcomings that could invalidate the results.
+Consider the following limitations.
+Galton's participants could have lied about their mental imagery.
+Their statements could reflect fictional stories rather than facts about mental imagery abilities.
+The participants may have inaccurately described their own experiences.
+For example, descriptions could be exaggerated or contain mistaken impressions.
+People may use different words that suggest larger differences in mental imagery than actually exist.

 Establishing facts about mental imagery is difficult because a person's subjective experience of their own mental imagery is not directly observable by other people.
 In other domains of inquiry, direct observation can help people quickly establish a set of agreed upon facts.
 For example, a group of geologists can all look and point at a rock formation, and agree that the rock formation is there, and then proceed to further inspect and measure the rock formation to gather more directly observable facts about it.
-Galton's method of subjective report does have some directly observable measurements, such as the words that people said about their mental imagery; but, people's verbal statements are an indirect attempt to communicate an experience, and do not provide an objective lens for other observers to directly view the experience itself.
+Galton's method of subjective report does have some directly observable measurements, such as the words that people used to describe their mental imagery; but, people's verbal statements are an indirect attempt to communicate an experience, and do not provide an objective lens for other observers to directly view the experience itself.

-If it is not possible to establish objective facts about something subjective like mental imagery, how could we possibly hope to explain those facts given that we may not be able to agree on what the facts are in the first place!?!
-This is undoubtedly a challenge, and there are many tools and methods that cognitive researchers have developed since Galton to help make progress on the issues.
+Obtaining objective facts about subjective experience is undoubtedly a challenge, but there are tools developed since Galton to help make progress on the issues.
 One common requirement for establishing facts is to show that they are reproducible.
-Let's take a look a the reproducibility of some of Galton's claims and findings
+In psychological research a reproducible finding is one that reliably occurs when an exact or conceptually similar study is repeated by other researchers.
+Let's take a look a the reproducibility of Galton's core claims and findings

 ### Reproducing Galton's mental imagery work

-Galton conducted his work in the United Kingdom throughout the last half of the 1800s, and like some of his other ideas (that we will discuss in the next chapter), they tended to spread among psychologists in other countries.
+Galton conducted his work in the United Kingdom throughout the last half of the 1800s and like some of his other ideas (that we will discuss in the next chapter) they spread among psychologists in other countries.
 At the turn of the century, American psychologists were busy using Galton's methods and publishing on the mental imagery abilities of college students.
-For example, in 1896, Armstrong [@armstrongjrImageryAmericanStudents1894] used the same "Breakfast Table" questions as Galton did, but gave them to students at Wesleyan University (a male college).
+For example, in 1896, Armstrong [@armstrongjrImageryAmericanStudents1894] gave the *Breakfast table task* to students at Wesleyan University (a male college).
 The general pattern of results was similar to what Galton found.
 The students reported a wide range of mental imagery abilities, including a small proportion of students who were classified as having little to no visual imagery.

-However, in 1902, French [@frenchMentalImageryStudents1902] asked students at Vassar college (a female college) about their mental imagery abilities with a longer mental imagery questionnaire (by Titchener [@titchenerExperimentalPsychologyManual1905]), that was intended to improve on Galton's original questions.
+In 1902, French [@frenchMentalImageryStudents1902] asked students at Vassar college (a female college) about their mental imagery abilities with a longer mental imagery questionnaire (by Titchener [@titchenerExperimentalPsychologyManual1905]), that was intended to improve upon Galton's original questions.
 The results were mostly consistent with prior results, and the Vassar students reported a wide range of different mental imagery abilities.
 But, one finding was not reproduced.
 All of the 118 students reported at least some mental imagery abilities, and none of them reported that they had zero mental imagery abilities.
 This could mean all of the students happened to have mental imagery abilities, or it could call into question the claims that some people do not have mental imagery.
 One possibility is that the results depend on the questionnaire.
 Galton had 10 questions about mental imagery, Titchener had almost 90 questions that covered imagery for more senses, and potentially gave students more opportunities to claim that they had at least some mental imagery.
 Perhaps, Galton and Armstrong would have found all of their participants reporting at least a little bit of mental imagery if they had used the newer questionnaire by Titchener.

 ### Aphantasia and Hyperphantasia